Healthcare Marketing: Here’s What You Need to Know in 2024

 Your competitors are excellent sources of information.

-You can learn from their mistakes and successes, honing your marketing strategy.
 You can also review benchmarks and understand industry trends better to improve your marketing mix.

 When performing competitive analysis, start by determining: